uma-pi1/kge-pretraining/README.md

 a wildcard slot.
 E.g. *s^_* represents the (subject) entity neighborhood task.
 To add a new training objective, we suggest adding a new training file following any of the files listed above as an example.
+Similarly, to evaluate a new task you implement for a training objective, you should add support for that task in the [RankingEvaluation](kge/job/eval_ranking.py) job, where we implemented the more general evaluation protocol that includes all tasks included in our study.

 ## How to Add New Downstream Tasks